Kalanza/Git-workshop-Stuff/README.md

-# Contributor Code of Conduct
+# TSA Code of Conduct

-Our [company values](https://auth0.com/careers/culture) guide us in our day-to-day interactions and decision-making.
-Our open source projects are no exception.
-Trust, respect, collaboration and transparency are core values we believe should live and breathe within our projects.
-Our community welcomes participants from around the world with different experiences, unique perspectives, and great ideas to share.
+Our organisation values guide us in our day-to-day interactions and decision-making.
+Our open source project is noexception.
+Trust, respect, collaboration and transparency are core values we believe should live and breathe within this project.
+Our community welcomes participants from around the university with different experiences, unique perspectives, and great ideas to share.

 ## Our Pledge